-From pleasing the palate of a tactical genius to quaffing in a time of change – follow the wine journey of Bonaparte and Frederic the Great of Prussia and Groot Constantia’s Hendrik Cloete.
+From pleasing the palate of a tactical genius to quaffing in a time of change – follow the wine journey of Napoleon and Frederic the Great of Prussia and Groot Constantia’s Hendrik Cloete.
 As one of the premier songwriters of the rock era, Robbie Robertson, said: “You don’t stumble upon your heritage.
 It’s there, just waiting to be explored and shared.”

 Quaffing in a time of change